 G. Was free to practice healthcare rather than being confined by legal and financial boundaries imposed on them by FDA, legal cases and insurance carriers.

-Breaking free from insurance companies does set you free from many financial boundaries but their are still a lot of questions about how to get important things paid for.
+Breaking free from insurance companies does set you free from many financial boundaries, but there are still a lot of questions about how to get important things paid for.
 We will deal with legal cases and the FDA later.

 Yes!
-So much of this comes back to having the time in the appointment but also time for the doctor to prepare outside of the appointment.
-We give lawyers a week to go home and research our legal problems but we expect doctors to give us a definitive answer on the spot without any time to read up on the latest research or to study our history.
+So much of this comes back to having the time during the appointment, but also time for the doctor to prepare outside of the appointment.
+We give lawyers a week to go home and research our legal problems, but we expect doctors to give us a definitive answer on the spot without any time to read up on the latest research or to study our history.

 Most EMRs are incorporating this now.
 It should be universal within a few years.

 K. Called me with lab results within 24 hours.